limkilde/Qradar/README.md

 # Qradar
-For test with Qrada API
+For test with Qrada API integration